William Boddie

 William Boddie Jr. (born June 12, 1977) is an American politician from the state of Georgia.
-A member of the Democratic Party, Boddie has represented the 62nd district in the Georgia House of Representatives since 2017.
+A member of the Democratic Party, Boddie represented the 62nd district in the Georgia House of Representatives from 2017 to 2023.
 He served as House Minority Whip from 2019 to 2021.

 Boddie ran for House Minority Leader in 2020, losing to Rep. James Beverly.
+He ran for Georgia Labor Commissioner in the 2022 elections, losing to Bruce Thompson.